 On March 24, 2015 Danny Moodley wrote a comment on that wonderful website Facts about Durban – and this brought back distant memories:

 McAlpine and Somerville – that name brought back memories!
-Memories of new people with strange accents visiting us at 95 Stuart Street from Canada and America.
-One lady did beautiful rich pastel paintings of Eskimo (as we called them then) children.
+Memories of new people with strange accents visiting us at 95 Stuart Street in Harrismith Free State from Canada and America.
+One lady did beautiful rich pastel paintings of Inuit children (Eskimo children as we called them then).

 When they left Harrismith we were left with a few of those beautiful portraits – wonder where they are today?